jdeluyck/kcoreorg-website/_posts/2023/2023-10-30-switching-to-traefik-stepca.md

 ---
 title: Switching to Traefik and step-ca (from nginx-proxy)
 date: 2023-10-30
-categories:
+categories: [Technology & IT, Networking]
-  - Linux / Unix
 tags:
   - containers
   - traefik